 Editorial: Note from US CDC

 No brand of infant formula is best for all babies.
 You should pick an infant formula that is made especially for babies.
-The US Food and Drug Administration (FDA) regulates commercial infant formulas to make sure they meet minimum nutritional and safety requirements.
-Pediatricians commonly recommend iron-fortified infant formulas, and most commercial infant formulas sold in the United States contain iron.
+The US Food and Drug Administration (FDA) regulates commercial infant formulas to ensure they meet minimum nutritional and safety requirements.
+Pediatricians commonly recommend iron-fortified infant formulas, and most commercial infant formulas in the United States contain iron.
 Commercial infant formulas come in liquid and powdered forms.

 When choosing an infant formula: